 Pais grown on granite soils in the far south of Chile's Itata region.
-150 year old vines that will give you a sense of Chilean winemaking from before Cabernet and Carmenere took over.
+150-year-old vines that give a sense of Chilean winemaking from before Cabernet and Carmenere took over.

 Pais grown on volcanic soils in the far south of Chile's Itata region.
 150 year old vines that will give you a sense of Chilean winemaking from before Cabernet and Carmenere took over.